 The BSc (Hons) Counselling & Psychotherapy is awarded by Staffordshire University and accredited by BACP.
-This course evolved from our original 3 year BACP accredited Diploma in Counselling and Psychotherapy.
-The course is delivered in 8 x 3 day workshops (Fridays, Saturdays and Sundays) with 25 Training Days in year one and two (one workshop is a 4 day Thurs-Sun – please see training dates) and 28 Training days in the final year.
+This course evolved from our original 3-year BACP accredited Diploma in Counselling and Psychotherapy.
+The course is delivered in eight weekend workshops with 25 Training Days in year one and two and 28 Training days in the final year.
 This course adopts a Humanistic and Integrative approach that draws on contemporary theories that implement and promote a therapeutic relationship.

 Our Undergraduate and Postgraduate Degrees are awarded by Staffordshire University.